 Even though having a few of these symptoms does not state that you have dementia; however, it’s advised to consult a doctor as a precaution.
 There are a lot of other reasons as to why someone may show symptoms similar to dementia.
 Some include chest and urinary tract infections, depression, vitamin and thyroid deficiencies, and even brain tumors.

-Why it’s not the end of the world for people with Dementia?
+Why is it not the end of the world for people with Dementia?

 Individuals who are affected with dementia can still live a happy life despite their current situation.
 Here is how there is much hope for affected individuals that we think: